SignorelliDenis/EXO-Tenant-to-tenant-migration/README.md

 # Exchange Online: Tenant-to-tenant migration script

-*This sample script is provided AS IS and not supported under any Microsoft standard support program, service and without warranty of any kind.
+*The sample script in this repository is provided AS IS and not supported under any Microsoft standard support program, service and without warranty of any kind.*

 ## Overview: